aparrish/treestr/README.md

 ## Installation

-Install from Github with `pip` like so:
+Install from GitHub with `pip` like so:

 ```bash
 $ pip install git+https://github.com/aparrish/treestr#egg=treestr